 Net Sales.
-Net sales for fiscal year 2016 were \$490.2 million, a decrease of 12% compared to \$557.9 million for fiscal year 2015.
-Net sales for fiscal year 2016 benefited from an additional week compared to fiscal year 2015.
-Fiscal year 2016 revenues within the Enterprise Computing end-market benefited from particular strength from our optical products which are well positioned for the current cycle of datacenter upgrades and increased deployments of PON, particularly in China.
-This strength was more than offset by the further decline in the Communications market driven by the anticipated weakness in 40Gbps and 100Gbps SerDes devices going into the long-haul optical market as our customers transitioned away from our solutions and lower net sales to the 4G/LTE wireless base station market.
-Net sales were also lower in our high-end consumer end market due to lower demand from our largest Korean customers due to their loss of world-wide market share.
-Revenue from the licensing of intellectual property was \$3.4 million and \$0.4 million in fiscal years 2016 and 2015, respectively.
+Net sales for fiscal year 2017 were \$544.3 million, an increase of 11% compared to \$490.2 million for fiscal year 2016 which had benefited from an additional week compared to fiscal year 2017.
+The net sales from this additional week were not significant.
+Fiscal year 2017 revenues within the enterprise computing end-market benefited from particular strength from our optical products which are well positioned for the current cycle of datacenter upgrades and increased deployments of PONs, particularly in China.
+The continued decline of 40Gbps and 100Gbps SerDes devices going into the long-haul optical market in the communications end-market was offset by strength in the wireless base station market primarily in China.
+Net sales increased in our high-end consumer end-market due to higher demand from our largest Korean customers as well as strong growth from our China smartphone customers.

-In fiscal year 2017, activity in the communications, enterprise computing and industrial end markets is expected to improve, due to continued demand for datacenter upgrades, and the build-out of metro communications infrastructure, including wireless base stations (specifically in China) and IoT applications.
+In fiscal year 2018, activity in the communications, enterprise computing and industrial end-markets is expected to improve, due to continued demand for datacenter upgrades, and the build-out of metro communications infrastructure, including wireless base stations (specifically in China) and IoT applications.